Ista0x1/Ista0x1/README.md

 - 👋 Hi, I’m @Ista0x1
-- 👀 I’m interested in Web devolepment
+- 👀 I’m a full-stack developer
-- 📫 How to reach me ismailista16@gmail.com
+- 📫 How to reach me ismailista18@gmail.com
 -